Woaf/EffectiveModernCXX/Item31-34  - lambdas/Item32 - use init capture/README.md

 Since C++11 does not support init captures, we have to use other ways to achieve this.

 Lmabda expressions are in fact just *syntactical candies* for **functors**.
 In C++, *functors are just classes with an overloaded `operator ()` (function call operator)*.
-(The real definition of a functor can be found in category theory and is mainly used in functional programming - they are operations on an object.)
+(The real definition of functors can be found in the field of category theory and as a programming term it is mainly used in functional programming - they are operations on an object.)

 As a consequence, we can create our own *init capture* in C++11 with functor classes.